BitBagCommerce/SyliusElasticsearchPlugin/README.md

 If you use Sylius 1.4, you might get a compatibility issue for Pagerfanta.
 Please read [this issue](https://github.com/BitBagCommerce/SyliusElasticsearchPlugin/issues/23) in order to proceed with a workaround.

+*Note*: This Plugin currently supports ElasticSearch 5.3.x up to 6.8.x.
+ElasticSearch ^7.x is not currently supported.

 ```bash
 $ composer require bitbag/elasticsearch-plugin
 ```